NATIVE Exclusive: A-Q is moving from veteran rapper to leader of a renaissance

 A-Q says ‘God’s Engineering’ might very well be his final studio album.
 I don’t believe him, not even remotely.
-On the 11-track project, A-Q spits with the intensity of a dragon’s projectile fire from its belly.
+On the 11-track project, A-Q spits with the razing intensity of dragon fire.
 He’s still telling family-related stories, angling his worldviews in captivating turns and swinging at foes, but the defining factor of the album is that A-Q is commanding his respect.
 It’s the work of a man who’s focused on being the best, rather than trying to prove that he’s best, which is basically the hallmark of an artist who has, and will always have, more to say.

 “It’s not like I will cease recording and putting out music, it’s just that I won’t be putting out full projects anymore”, A-Q says.
 According to him, he’s making this decision so he can focus on helping to fix the current music landscape, so it starts to better suit Nigerian English rappers.
 This is where the aforementioned Modenine line comes in: A-Q believes the elders have a responsibility to make things better for those coming behind them.
 For him, Modenine represents a sect of the previous generation that could have done more for the coming generation, if not for egotism and a perennial need to remain at the top of the food chain.